Sedation Dentistry – Grand Prairie, TX

 Our Highest Priority

-Nitrous Oxide Dental Sedation
+Nitrous Oxide Sedation

 Patient with nitrous oxide sedation dentistry mask in place

-Nitrous oxide is a fast-acting sedation that is administered once you get to our dental office and sit in the treatment chair.
-We’ll place a small nose mask on your face that will allow you to breathe in the colorless, odorless gas.
-Within a few minutes, you’ll feel a wave of tingling relaxation go through your body, helping you feel comfortable and at-ease.
-We’ll work quickly and thoroughly to make sure that you don’t have to stay in the treatment chair for any longer than necessary.
-After the procedure is complete, we’ll remove the mask.
-Within three to five minutes, you’ll feel completely normal and be able to go about your day as you typically would.
+Nitrous oxide is a fast-acting sedation that is administered once you get to our dental office.
+Once you’ve settled comfortably into the treatment chair, we’ll place a small mask over your nose that will allow you to breathe in the colorless, odorless gas.
+Within a few minutes, you’ll feel a wave of tingling relaxation go through your body, helping you feel comfortable and at ease.
+When you’re ready to begin, we’ll work quickly and thoroughly to make sure that you don’t have to stay in the treatment chair for any longer than necessary.
+We’ll also check in with you throughout your visit, ensuring you remain completely free of anxiety from start to finish.

 Sedation Dentistry FAQs